 “ Hayes Biggs’ To Becalme His Fever... is a vivid evocation of anxiety, fits and repose.
 The language embraces pointillistic colors, romantic lines and prickly episodes when the demons hover.
 Biggs claims a forceful and subtle dramatic hand, along with a keen command of instrumental resources.”—The Plain Dealer

-Flute (doubling Piccolo and Alto Flute), Oboe (doubling English Horn) and Piano
+Flute (doubling Piccolo and Alto Flute in G), Oboe (doubling English Horn in F) and Piano

 Commissioned by and dedicated to oboist Charlyn Bethell and pianist Guy Urban, A Consuming Fire was completed in January of 1995.
 The title actually has two sources.
 The first of these is a biblical reference from the Epistle to the Hebrews in the New Testament: “For our God is a consuming fire.”
 I have vivid memories of hearing for the first time Stravinsky’s stark, powerful setting of these words for chorus and orchestra in his A Sermon, A Narrative and a Prayer (1961).
 Thinking of that musical setting reminded me of another, very different image of a consuming fire by the poet Robert Herrick in his To Musique, To Becalme His Fever [see Composer’s Program Notes for To Becalme His Fever].
 Referring to the fever of the title, he writes, “Thou sweetly canst convert the same/From a consuming fire,/Into a gentle-licking flame,/And make it thus expire.”
 Once again, it was through a choral setting, Elliott Carter’s wonderful To Music (1937) that I first came to know this text.